 At the UNC Eshelman School of Pharmacy, we are preparing the next generation of scientists, clinicians and practitioners to discover innovative solutions to the world’s most challenging health care issues.
 In this guide, you’ll learn about:

-- Career information and opportunities for pharmaceutical scientists and clinicians
+- Career information and opportunities for pharmaceutical scientists

 - Step-by-step guide to getting started on earning your PhD in Pharmaceutical Sciences